ShamsZakaria/Healthcare-Data-Normalization-ERD-Project/README.md

 - Built relational structure with 6+ tables for scalable querying
 - Removed data duplication, transitive dependencies
 - Enabled analytical queries with performance-focused design

+## SQL Queries
+This project includes over 30 structured SQL queries used to analyze hospital operations, patient demographics, test results, and billing data.
+These queries are available in the [healthcare_analysis_queries.sql](./queries.sql) file.